leungll/NENU-Courses/README.md

 [CC-BY-NC-SA: Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/deed.zh)

-> The information is for reference only, please judge its applicability by yourself
+> The information is for reference only, please judge its applicability by yourself.

-The copyright of other parts belongs to their respective authors
+The copyright of other parts belongs to their respective authors.

 ## Appendix
 ### Implementation Rules for the Construction of Academic Style of Northeast Normal University